Data 0: README

 Benefits

-Strategically, make your organization inherently more flexible and adaptive in an era of relentless disruption—natural disasters, trade upheavals, wars, and more—by forming ecosystems with more resilient supply chains.
+Strategically, make your organization more readily adaptive in an era of relentless, rapid disruption—natural disasters, trade upheavals, even wars, and more—by forming ecosystems with more resilient supply chains.
 Ecosystems have long looked good on paper, but now technology has caught up with the theory.
 Dataspaces for trusted cross-organizational data sharing serve as a key enabler for actual resource exchange across an ecosystem’s interconnected organizations.
+See Data 1: Ecosystems 2.0 – Built on Data

 Simplified system